 Leave a comment

-I Found God today in a reminder of His unconditional Love.
+I Found God today pondering the origin of man.

 Leave a comment

-I Found God today in the story of St. Katharine Drexel.
+I Found God today in a new mother’s excitement.

 Leave a comment